Minitech24/Skills-Python-Project-HSG2020/README.md

 The program is written in python and features the main tools for data pre-processing and visualization.
 The program should be executed in a Python IDE so the user can interact with it via the respective IDE's console.
 The only requirement is the uploaded file having to be in csv format.
-We have uploaded three files with respective manuals for users to test the program.
+We have uploaded three files with respective manuals with which the users can test the program.

 ## Contents